-One metric that encompasses the width, breadth, and frequency of user engagement is the product engagement score or PES.
+One metric that encompasses multiple measures of user engagement is the product engagement score or PES.
 By tracking this number, you can quickly identify positive changes and potential areas of concern when it comes to user activity within your application.

 What is the product engagement score?